BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP.md

 You will need a server with a PHP interpreter.
 For this walkthrough you will use a prebuilt Linux Docker container running Apache and PHP.
 You should already have Docker Desktop installed on your computer.
 Follow the instructions for your platform.
 For Windows computers it's best to use Docker Desktop on WSL2.

 Create an empty folder for your workspace.
-Download [PHPWalkthrough.zip](PHPWalkthrough.zip) and unpack it into that folder.
+Download [PHP-Walkthrough.zip](PHP-Walkthrough.zip) and unpack it into that folder.

 Open a command line, change directories to the folder where you unpacked the .zip and enter the following command: